MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 An `IProvider` implementation built on the official Microsoft Authentication Library (MSAL).
 The `MsalProvider` is NetStandard and supports any NetStandard 2.0 applications.

-Available in the `CommunityToolkit.Net.Authentication.Msal` package.
+Available in the `CommunityToolkit.Authentication.Msal` package.

 ### WindowsProvider
 A lightweight `IProvider` implementation built directly on the native Windows Account Manager (WAM) APIs.
 This provider enables authentication of consumer MSA accounts without any Azure AAD config and only requires a Microsoft Store App registration to use.

-Available in the `CommunityToolkit.Uwp.Authentication` package.
+Available in the `CommunityToolkit.Authentication.Uwp` package.

 ## Call Microsoft Graph APIs
 Once authenticated, you can now make API calls to Microsoft Graph using a preconfigured GraphServiceClient.
 Access to the client is enabled through an extension method on IProvider called, `GetClient()`.